Accepting Grit Scholar Applications

 - Meet the requirements for acceptance into the PA program as defined in the ISU Academic Catalog

-- GRE by November 1 of senior year
+- Take the GRE general test by November 1

-- CASPA application for the Physician Assistant Studies program through CASPA By November 1 of senior year
+- Submit your CASPA application for the ISU Physician Assistant Studies program through CASPA by November 1

 - Complete application and admission process with the department of Physician Assistant Studies and ISU Graduate School